| 15 min read

 Today, cloud connectivity falls into two buckets, one that relies on the public Internet, and another that uses private, dedicated connectivity.
 Within these 2 buckets are typically 6 different connectivity options available.

 We’ll walk you through 6 cloud connectivity options and explain the pros and cons of each, so that you can choose the most suitable cloud access solution for your needs.
+These are:

-Cloud connectivity using the public internet
+Cloud connectivity using public internet

 Arguably the cheapest and easiest way to connect to the cloud is through your standard Internet connection over the public Internet, sometimes referred to as IP access or IP transit.